March 13, 2020 | Posted by: Mayee Gonzales | Government Services

 Prepare documents and certificates that can prove your solo parent status.
 This can be a spouse’s death certificate, declaration of nullity of marriage, or medical certificates.

 You can get a copy of this form in your city or province’s social welfare and development office.
-You can also download a copy here.

 Upon securing all required documents, head to your city or province’s social welfare and development office.
 Submit your documents to a social worker for assessment and verification.
 It can take up to 30 days before you receive your ID.
 Remember that it is free to apply for a Solo Parent ID.